Andrea/andrea.github.io/_posts/2014-09-30-Converting-a-small-game-from-Csharp- to-Fsharp-p2.markdown

 This post could also be called:One step forward, two steps backwards.

-I though I should rewind a little bit, and have an overview of the game before we continue.
+I thought I should rewind a little bit, and have an overview of the game before we continue.

 The C# version of the game has 9 files and each, each has a class where (generally a component is defined), I decided to change this for the F# version of the game, tho I am not sure type per file is an idiom of F# or not.
 (Comments on this, really welcome)